MelkoCollective/CDL_2020/Project_4_Ising_Annealer/README.md

 ### Task 1

-Description:  Perform thermal annealing to solve for the groundstate of a ferromagnetic Ising model.
+* Description:  Perform thermal annealing to solve for the groundstate of a ferromagnetic Ising model.
-Work:         We started with the original code and created a new version [Task_1](./Task_1.ipynb)
+* Work:         We started with the original task 1 code and created a new version [Task 1](./Task_1.ipynb)
+* Notes:        Task 1 code provided a framework to use Monte Carlo on our own customized models

 ### Task 2

-Description:  Perform thermal annealing to solve for the groundstate of disordered Ising models.
+* Description:  Perform thermal annealing to solve for the groundstate of disordered Ising models.
-Work:
+* Work:         Using the original task 2 code we created a new version [Task 2](./Task_2.ipynb).
+* New Code:

 ### Task 3